wp-plugins/customericare-livechat/readme.txt

 No. The service is entirely hosted on our cloud infrastructure.

+= How stable is CustomerICare when it comes to uptime? =

+We use load balancing to ensure that the software is always fast and reliable.

 == is there a paid version for power users? ==

 Yes.
 We have added paid features for demanding customers.